 Home-schooled graduates will be considered for admission if they have completed the required number of high school units to graduate in their state of residence at the time of graduation.
 If there are specific courses required for high school graduation, the student must have satisfactorily completed these courses, also.
 An official transcript is required from an agency and signed by an official of that agency.
-An official transcript signed by a parent must show all courses completed, grades earned, and the total number of units.
+An official transcript signed by a parent must show all courses completed, grades earned, graduation month/day/year and the total number of units.
 In addition, parents must submit a notarized, sworn affidavit stating: I, the undersigned, do hereby solemnly attest that this student has completed secondary school education in a home-school setting on the date indicated and under the laws governing the state and county in which the homeschooling occurred.
 Home-schooled students must satisfy all other admission requirements pertaining to the different categories of admission.

 The College is not authorized to complete the required I-20 Form of the US Citizenship and Immigration Service for non-immigrant students.
 Students who are not citizens or permanent residents of the United States will be admitted only if they can prove ties to the College’s 11-county district, such as being a family member of an area resident or being a student in a district high school.
 Such students will pay tuition at out-of-state rates.